Southern Turnip Greens

 Remove the center stems from the greens.
 Discard the stems and coarsely chop the leaves.

-Heat the pork jowls in a large stock pot over medium heat.
+Heat the salt pork in a large stock pot over medium heat.
 Cook for 3-5 minutes to render off some of the grease, but so not drain the grease.

-Add one quart (4 cups) of water to the pot.
+Add the water to the pot.
 Bring the water to a boil, then reduce the heat to low, cover and simmer for 10 minutes.

 Add the cider vinegar, sugar, salt and pepper to the pot.
 Bring the pot to a boil again.